Source: A target of Yemen raid was al Qaeda chief

 - A military raid went after a top al Qaeda boss, a source told CNN

-- The raid led to the first combat death under President Donad Trump
+- The raid led to the first combat death under President Donald Trump

 Washington (CNN)A senior US military official told CNN Monday that intelligence collection wasn't the only objective of the recent military raid in Yemen but the leader of al Qaeda in the Arabian Peninsula had also been targeted.